Why bad WiFi destroys the guest experience

 If guests can’t get a strong, dependable WiFi connection – for all of their devices and streaming needs, everywhere on the hotel property – they aren’t likely to come back.
 What’s worse?
 They’ll likely leave the hotel a bad online review.

-How to deliver a network with reliable connectivity will be a popular topic at AAHOA 2018, one of the largest hospitality conferences with more than 16,000 members.
-At the annual conference in National Harbor, MD March 27-30, we’ll be talking with hoteliers at Booth 364 about how the right digital infrastructure can keep guests so well-connected that they’ll be inspired to write positive reviews.
+How to deliver a network with reliable connectivity will be a popular topic at HITEC 2018, the world's largest hospitality technology show which brings the brightest minds and hottest technologies to one place.
+At the annual conference in Houston, TX, June 18-21, we’ll be talking with hoteliers at Booth 425 about how the right digital infrastructure can keep guests so well-connected that they’ll be inspired to write positive reviews.
 Here are the challenges hotels face in delivering the WiFi experience guests expect—and how to overcome them.

 If it were possible to take a virtual walk around a hotel property and visualize the radio frequency airspace and incoming and outgoing wireless traffic, it’d be easy to see the problem right away.
 An influx of devices competing for connections.
 Thick, concrete walls obstructing signals.
 Dead spots in unexpected places, dropping guest connections.